Next Green Wave Launches Bold New Line of THC Products with Grammy Nominated King Louie

 About Next Green Wave

 Next Green Wave is a vertically integrated seed-to-consumer premium medicinal and recreational cannabis company operating in California.
-The Company's first state-of-the-art indoor facility (35,000 ft.2) is in production with future plans to expand the 15 acres of cannabis zoned land it is situated on.
-NGW has acquired a seed library of over 120 strains which include several award-winning genetics and cultivars.
-Recent acquisition of SDC Ventures will complement NGW's branded products and accelerate the company to revenue through SDC' existing partnerships and labels.
-The investment in OMG will provide NGW access to distribution through the licensing of our brands through Colombia.
-To find out more visit us at www.nextgreenwave.com or follow us on Twitter at @nextgreenwave, on Instagram, and LinkedIn.
+The Company's first state-of-the-art indoor facilityor follow us on Twitter at @nextgreenwave, on Instagram, and LinkedIn.

 On behalf of the board,